 We hope that all shareholders who can do so will attend the Annual Meeting in person.
 Whether or not you plan to attend, in order to assure proper representation of your shares at the Annual Meeting, we urge you to submit your proxy or voting instructions.
+You may authorize your proxy to vote your shares over the Internet as described in the Notice.
 By submitting your proxy or voting instructions promptly, you can help the Company avoid the expense of follow-up mailings and ensure the presence of a quorum at the Annual Meeting.
-If you are a shareholder of record and attend the Annual Meeting in person, you may, if so desired, revoke your prior proxy and vote in person.
+If you are a shareholder of record and attend the Annual Meeting in person, you may, if so desired, revoke your proxy and vote in person.

-If you are a registered holder of our common shares of beneficial interest, par value \$0.01 per share (the "Common Shares"), as of the close of business on the record date, you may vote your Common Shares in person at the Annual Meeting or by submitting your proxy to the Company.
-If you hold our Common Shares in "street name" through a brokerage firm, bank, broker-dealer or other intermediary, you must follow the instructions provided by the intermediary regarding how to instruct the intermediary to vote your Common Shares.
+If you are a registered holder of our common shares of beneficial interest, par value \$0.01 per share (the "Common Shares"), as of the close of business on the record date, the Notice was sent directly to you and you may vote your Common Shares in person at the Annual Meeting or by submitting your proxy to the Company.
+If you hold our Common Shares in "street name" through a brokerage firm, bank, broker-dealer or other intermediary, the Notice was forwarded to you by such intermediary and you must follow the instructions provided by the intermediary regarding how to instruct the intermediary to vote your Common Shares.

 Your proxy is being solicited by our board of trustees.
-Our board of trustees recommends that you vote FOR the election of the nominees listed in the accompanying proxy statement to serve on our board of trustees until our 2018 annual meeting of shareholders and until their respective successors are duly elected and qualify and FOR the ratification of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017.
+Our board of trustees recommends that you vote (1) FOR the election of the nominees listed in the accompanying proxy statement to serve on our board of trustees until our 2019 annual meeting of shareholders and until their respective successors are duly elected and qualify, (2) FOR the ratification of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018, (3) FOR the approval of the compensation of the Named Executive Officers as described in the Compensation Discussion and Analysis, the compensation tables and other narrative disclosure in the accompanying proxy statement and (4) FOR the option of "EVERY YEAR" as the frequency for future advisory votes on compensation of our Named Executive Officers.